Guardado/FittsLaw_CSE216/README.md

 A Porgram to test Fitt's Law
 This program measures:
 - Homing Time (Time from keyboard to pointing device)
-- Positioning Time (Time from cusor home to target unitl click)
+- Positioning Time (Time from cusor home to target)

 # Personal Notes #